 Back in the day, internet users didn’t have Google or any other search engine we know today.
 Instead, directories of websites curated by people were used to retrieve information.
 Tools like Archie and Gopher in the early 1990s started the revolution to be where we are today.

 Essentially, the three main types are crawler-based search engines, human-powered directories, and hybrid search engines.
-Most alternative search engines in 2022 fall into the first category because the second and third types are mostly extinct.
+In 2024, most alternative search engines will fall into the first category because the second and third types are mostly extinct.

 For instance, human-powered systems like DMOZ or Yahoo Directory are no longer active because automation and artificial intelligence have pushed the industry forward.
 In other words, no one has time for manual filtering and indexing.
 Instead, crawler-based search engines with their bots and spiders scan massive volumes of data and deliver accurate results within milliseconds.